mirzawaqasahmed/f5-big-iq-lab/docs/class2/module4/lab5.rst

 Once you are done with your demo/training/testing, you will want to cleanup your environment.

+.. warning:: REMEMBER that this lab has a cost in AWS.
+You must make sure to tear down your environment as soon as you're done with it

 To do this, please proceed this way: Connect to your system called **Ubuntu 16.04 Lamp Server, Radius and DHCP**